 In 2015, the entire Noma team, along with their families, moved to Japan for six weeks to open a pop-up restaurant with an entirely new menu, new ingredients and new techniques.
 The Tokyo stop invites guests to see the city the Noma way, from foraging in the city’s outskirts to attending a private dinner with Chef Namae Shinobu at his Michelin-starred L’Effervescence.

 For me, Japanese cuisine is on par with all of the greatest cuisines of the world.
 The range of food, the culinary traditions and the products are amazing. – René Redzepi

-Here, you’ll get to explore the brand-new Toyosu location of the famous Tsukiji fish market, one of the largest in the world.
+Here, you’ll get to explore the famous Tsukiji fish market, one of the largest in the world.
 “The best fish market I’ve seen is the one in Tokyo,” Redzepi says.
 “When you go to good ones – the ones that have all of the weird creatures that are in the ocean – it’s like watching a documentary of all of the shapes, sizes and colours of the ocean.”

 From Four Seasons Hotel Tokyo at Marunouchi, venture out to visit a Redzepi favourite, Switch Coffee, or take a private samurai sword-fighting lesson with the choreographer for the movie Kill Bill.
 Redzepi hasn’t tried the latter yet; he jokes, “I don’t think knife skills in the kitchen would get you very far in a sword fight.”